Category Archives: Retaining wall

 Anchored retaining wall or Tie back system – Installation method.

 Anchored retaining wall is also known as a tie-back system.
-They are used in combination with cantilever retaining walls, piled retaining walls, sheet piles, tangent walls, etc. The Tie-back system enhances the stability of the structure and plays an important role in equipping the walls to handle additional loads.
+They are used in combination with cantilever retaining walls, piled retaining walls, sheet piles, tangent walls, etc. The Tie-back system enhances the stability of the structure.
+It plays an important role in equipping the walls to handle additional loads.

 Related posts from vincivilworld